UrbanShift Geospatial Planning Lab in Puducherry: Understanding Climate Hazards and Co-Creating Resilience

 Cyclones & Wind: Assessing exposure to wind-related hazards and storm surges through scenario analysis and risk mapping.

-Across both days, sessions will include:
+Across both days, sessions included:

 -